The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 The Right Question

-Instead of asking “how do we get people to care about our art,” the customer-first model asks “what do people need, and how is our art uniquely positioned to meet that need?”
+Instead of asking “how do we get people to care about our product,” the customer-first model asks “what do people need, and how is our art uniquely positioned to meet that need?”

 That question requires a different kind of intelligence—not demographic data, not ticket history, but zero-party data: information that people actively choose to share about their needs, in real time.